 Saunterer

-The 2009/2010 Restoration was carried out under the ownership and direction of Guy Cottam and Chloe Savage, who moved her to the Dart in 2009, and who carried out the extensive sympathetic work programme – which brought her up to a high standard while maintaining her authenticity as a unique classic yacht from the beginning of the 20th century.
+Under the restoration Saunterer was moved to the Dart in 2009, and the extensive sympathetic work programme was started – which brought her up to a high standard while maintaining her authenticity as a unique classic yacht from the beginning of the 20th century.
 With reference to Saunterer’s most well known previous owner, Capt LEG Oates of Antarctic fame, Guy and Chloe said in 2011, “We recognise now, after re-building Saunterer for two years, his feelings when he said, “I am just going outside and may be some time.”
 She was cruised and raced successfully from 2010 on the English South Coast, including visiting the Solent in June 2011.

 Under new ownership in 2013 Saunterer underwent further phases of restoration and maintenance between 2013 and 2018 (described further on the page – History) and was completed in Spring 2018, before returning to the Solent where she is now based in the Beaulieu River.